keystonejs/keystone/docs/content/docs/guides/cli.md

 $ keystone prisma [command]
 ```

-Keystone's CLI includes a `prisma` command which allows you to run any [Prisma CLI commands](https://www.prisma.io/docs/reference/api-reference/command-reference/) safely within your keystone project.
+Keystone's CLI includes a `prisma` command which runs the [project-local Prisma CLI](https://www.prisma.io/docs/reference/api-reference/command-reference/) within your Keystone project.

-It will ensure your generated files (importantly, the Prisma Schema) are in sync with your Keystone Schema, and pass the configured database connection string through to Prisma as well.
+It ensures Keystone's generated files, importantly the Prisma schema, are in sync before passing your arguments and standard streams through to Prisma unchanged.
+Prisma reads its datasource and migration settings from your `prisma.config.ts`.

 ### Working with Migrations